gorman-ap/homelab-setup/devices/HomeDJ/moodeaudio/README.md

-# HomeDJ - Custom Raspberry Pi DJ System
+# HomeDJ - Custom Raspberry Pi Media Streaming System

 ## Overview
 **HomeDJ** is a custom-built Raspberry Pi-based audio system designed for high-quality music streaming and playback.
 Using a Raspberry Pi, a custom HAT (Hardware Attached on Top), and a unique custom case, this setup brings powerful audio playback capabilities to your home or workspace.